3 Ways to Change a Users Default Shell in Linux

 3. Change User Shell in /etc/passwd File

-In this method, simply open the /etc/passwd file using any of your favorite command line text editors and change a specific users shell.
+In this method, simply open the /etc/passwd file using any of your favorite command line text editors and change a specific user’s shell.

-# vi /etc/passwd
+sudo vi /etc/passwd

 Change User Shell in Passwd File